Ultimate Festival Packing Checklist

 • Festival Tickets/Passes: And any required ID.

-• Earplugs: For sleeping amidst the noise.
+• Earplugs: To help you sleep through the night amidst all the noise.

 • Trash Bags: Keep your campsite clean and respect the environment.